-Mitigation Measures: None e) For a Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project result in a safety hazard for people residing or working in the Project area? \boxtimes the Pr Discussion: oject is not located near an existing airport oject is the Palm Springs International Ais are anticipated.
-Mitigation Measures: None f) For a Project within the vicinity of a private airstrip, would the Project result in a safety hazard for people residing or working in the Project area? \boxtimes The Pr Discussion: oject is not located in the vicinity of a private airstrip and no impacts are a nticipated.
-Mitigation Measures: None g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? \boxtimes Discussion: mergency Preparedness Element of the Ci ing the City's capability to respond to potent forth goals, policies and programs to ensure an effective response.
-Critical Facilities, Emergency Transportation and Circulation, Emergency Medical Facilities, Emergency Operations Center, Emergency Organization and Chain of Command, and Extended Organizational Structure and
+Mitigation Measures: None e) For a Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport. would the Project result in a safety hazard for people residing or working in the \boxtimes Project area?
+Discussion: The Project is not located near an existing airport or airport land use plan.
+The nearest airport facility to the Project is the Palm Springs International Airport, located approximately 7.12 miles away.
+No impacts are anticipated.
+Mitigation Measures: None f) For a Project within the vicinity of a private airstrip, would the Project result in a safety hazard for people residing or \boxtimes working in the Project area?
+Discussion: The Project is not located in the vicinity of a private airstrip and no impacts are anticipated.
+Mitigation Measures: None

-Assistance are identified as important components of that strategy.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact g) Impair implementation of or physical interfere with an adopted emergency response plan or emergency evacuaplan? í \boxtimes

+The Emergency Preparedness Element of the City's General Plan is designed to address concerns regarding the City's capability to respond to potential natural or man-made disasters.
+The Element sets forth goals, policies and programs to ensure an effective response.
+Critical Facilities, Emergency Transportation and Circulation, Emergency Medical Facilities, Emergency Operations Center, Emergency Organization and Chain of Command, and Extended Organizational Structure and Assistance are identified as important components of that strategy.

 The City of Desert Hot Springs contracts with Riverside County Fire Department/Cal Fire (RCFD) for a full range of fire protection services provided 24 hours a day 7 days a week.
 The RCFD is staffed with a combination of County and State of California Department of Forestry & Fire Protection employees.
 They operate 96 fire stations that serve 1,360,000 residents over 6,970 miles of Riverside County.
-The City of Desert Hot Springs has two RCFD fire stations, Battalion 10, Station 36; located at 11535 Karen Avenue is approximately 3.6 miles to the northwest of the Project site.
-Battalion 10, Station 37 is the City's busiest fire station and is located at 65-958 Pierson Blvd, approximately 2.7 miles to the northwest of the proposed Project.
+The City of Desert Hot Springs has two RCFD fire stations, Battalion 10, Station 36; located at 11535 Karen Avenue is approximately 3.5 miles to the northwest of the Project site.
+Battalion 10, Station 37 is the City's busiest fire station and is located at 65-958 Pierson Blvd, approximately 2.2 miles to the northeast of the proposed Project.
 Both stations are staffed by 8.2 full time personal and each shift has 3 professionals consisting of a Fire Captain/and or engineer and one or two Firefighter II / licensed paramedic on duty at all times.
 Each station is also equipped with a Type I, 1500 GPM fire engine.